PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 The Allowance screen displays

-• Personal Allowance (PA) for an individual aged under 65 (born after 6 April 1944)
+• Personal Allowance (PA) for an individual born on or after 6 April 1948

-• Personal Allowances (PAE) for an individual aged 75 and over (born before 6 April 1934)
+• Personal Allowances (PAE) for an individual born before 6 April 1938

 Personal Pension Payments